forestgrape/coronavirus/2_biological/virion_viability.md

 > The *internal state* denotes the physical and chemical characterization of a virion.

 The internal state has constant and variable characteristics:
+* #### Constant for a Strain
-- Mostly constant for virions of a given lineage and their lifespan: Virus produced [Building Blocks](#virion-building-blocks) (RNA genome, the structure of the proteins).
+  Mostly constant for virions belonging to a strain and throughout the lifespan: Virus produced [Building Blocks](#virion-building-blocks) (RNA genome, the structure of the proteins).
 However RNA viruses mutate fast, just a few generations can be enough to adapt e.g. to heat ([Laude](#summary-laude)).
+* #### Constant throughout Lifetime
-- Mostly constant throughout the lifespan of a virions: host-cell acquired building blocks(envelope), other host acquired substances such as fatty acids or salts and sometimes the number and the glycosylation of proteins.
+  Mostly constant throughout the lifespan of a virions: host-cell acquired building blocks(envelope), other host acquired substances such as fatty acids or salts and sometimes the number and the glycosylation of proteins.
 E.g. [Fleming and Beeson](#summary-fleming) show that the decay rate depends on the originating host cell.
+* #### Variable throughout Lifetime
-- Variable throughout the virion lifespan
+  Variable throughout the virion lifespan
   - internal temperature (which is mostly the same as the external temperature since virions are very small and not isolated.
 However in the air virions can absorb sunlight and have a temporarily increased temperature.)
   - internal pH value
   - biochemicals able to pass the envelope